isomerpages/ttsh-sgtrauma/pages/terms-of-use.md

 ### Disclaimer

 This website is provided "as is" without warranties of any kind.
-Singapore Trauma disclaims all liability for any damages arising from the use of the site or its services.
+STACC disclaims all liability for any damages arising from the use of the site or its services.

 * * *